prabhakar267/image2text/README.md

 ## Text output
 ```
-A man signing in at Google’s main aﬁce, Googleplex.
+A man signing in at Google’s main ofﬁce, Googleplex.

 Google Inc. is an American multinational corporation
 that is best known for running one of the largest search